-- The existing building approved, and as such is agreed to be necessary for agricultural purposes.
-The proposed extension is similar - The proposal is to be attached to a well-designed building in similar form and is therefore considered to be well-designed in its own right and appropriate for purpose. - The impact of the extension to the agricultural building on both the wider landscape and setting of the Conservation Area will be minimal and appropriate in context. - The principle of development accords with local planning and national Green Belt policies as to appropriate development within the Green Belt and open countryside.
+- The existing building is approved, and as such is agreed to be necessary for agricultural purposes.
+The proposed extension building is similar. - The proposed extension is to be a well-designed building in similar form and materials to the existing approved unit and is therefore considered to be appropriate for purpose. - The impact of the agricultural building on both the wider landscape and setting of the Conservation Area will be minimal and appropriate in context. - The principle of development accords with local planning and national Green Belt policies as to appropriate development within the Green Belt and open countryside.

-CAMplan 2014
+CAMplan 2018